Hub-OS/documentation-website/docs/01-client/03-packages.md

 # any package ids here must also be marked as a dependency
 byproducts = []
-prevent_byproducts = false # optional, defaults to false, prevents all blocks from creating byproducts
+prevent_byproducts = false # optional, defaults to false, prevents all blocks from creating byproducts limit = 9 # optional, defaults to 9

 # this section is optional, see the Battle section for an example
 [defines]